-Here are the best cell phone battery manufacturers:
+Here’s which are the best cell phone battery manufacturers:

 Virtually all smartphones use similar lithium-ion technology these days, and the best lithium-ion battery manufacturers are more interested in electric cars.

-If you want to learn all about the best cell phone battery manufacturers and what makes a cell phone battery best, then you’re in the right place.
+If you want to learn all about the best cell phone battery manufacturers and what makes a cell phone battery the best, then you’re in the right place.

 Let’s jump right in!

 What Makes a Cell Phone Battery the Best?
+(5 Factors)

 The easiest way to do that is to break down a few key categories that make some batteries better than others.

-Charging capacity, speed, longevity, cost and a few other categories fit that bill nicely.
+Charging capacity, speed, longevity, cost, and a few other categories fit that bill nicely.